 The main symptom of a problem with a wheel speed sensor is usually an ABS warning light or traction control of electronic stability system warning lights.
 Usually, there is one speed sensor per wheel; reading the wheel speed from a tone ring that rotates with the axle.

-Very often, the speed sensor is bolted to the steering knuckle or the hub assembly housing the wheel bearing.
 Usually, they are fairly easy to replace, but sometimes, the wheel and brake assemblies need to be removed before they can be accessed.